Samoa women's national football team

 The Samoa women's national football team represents Samoa in international women's football.
 The team is controlled by the Football Federation Samoa.

 History

 The team contested the 2019 Pacific Games in Apia, winning silver.

 The team topped Group A in the 2022 OFC Women's Nations Cup after defeating both Tonga and the Cook Islands.

+In 2026, Samoa will participate in the second round of the OFC qualification for the 2027 FIFA Women's World Cup.
+In the group stage, they will face American Samoa, Solomon Islands, and New Zealand.